nakabonne/tstorage/README.md

 In terms of write operations, a time-series database has to ingest a tremendous amount of data points ordered by time.
 Time-series data is immutable, mostly an append-only workload with delete operations performed in batches on less recent data.
 In terms of read operations, in most cases, we want to retrieve multiple data points by specifying its time range, also, most recent first: query the recent data in real-time.
-Also, luckily, time-series data is already indexed in time order.
+Besides, time-series data is already indexed in time order.

 Based on these characteristics, `tstorage` adopts a linear data model structure that partitions data points by time, totally different from the B-trees or LSM trees based storage engines.
 Each partition acts as a fully independent database containing all data points for its time range.